-Cairo is a bustling metropolis, a cosmopolitan city, and home to 18 million people: the largest city in Africa.
-For many, Cairo is epitomised by the pyramids of Giza, however there are many attractions of great interest for the visitor and many of the main highlights can be covered in short stay of two or three days.
+Cairo is a bustling metropolis, a cosmopolitan city, and not only home to the Great Pyramid of Giza it is the largest city in Africa.
+For many, Cairo is epitomised by the pyramids, however there are many attractions of great interest for the visitor and many of the main highlights can be covered on your holiday in a short stay of two or three days.

-The Great Pyramids of Giza are of course a must and a highlight of any trip to Egypt.
-The only present-day survivors of the Seven Wonders of the Ancient World, they are among the world's greatest tourist attractions and never lose their ability to inspire and overwhelm visitors.
+The only present-day survivors of the Seven Wonders of the Ancient World, the pyramids are among the world's greatest tourist attractions and never lose their ability to inspire and overwhelm visitors.
 Do make the effort to include a visit to the nearby mysterious Sphinx, an ancient figure shrouded in legend and mystery.

 The heart of Cairo houses the Egyptian Museum of Antiquities, designed by a French architect in neo-classical style, and surrounded by gardens.
 It houses the world's greatest collection of Egyptian antiquities from 2700 BC to the 6th century AD and is well worth a visit.